 - Fresh fruit (some days “Daily Soup” is not “soup” per se)

 - Bags of dry beans

 How do I get our Daily Soup items into the classroom?
 Your child can deliver them themselves when they arrive at school.
 They love this ownership and participation.
 Just mention it to the morning greeters in the office.

 I can’t remember how I contributed or when my contributions are due.
-If you are unsure of how you have contributed already, just send CentralEats@gmail.com an email or ask in the school office any day and we will check our records and remind you.
+If you are unsure of how you have contributed already, just send an email to KathrynPurgason@gmail.com or ask in the school office any day and we will check our records and remind you.